mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- There is a pot hole which is dangerous on this stretch of road you claimed it is fixed but it is not, 20th July :- [7906363](https://www.fixmystreet.com/report/7906363)
+- Mattress and bed frame on pavement Larput Place, 20th July :- [7906313](https://www.fixmystreet.com/report/7906313)
+- Large upholstered seat cushion left near bus stop after Swan Inn in Coombe Hill for Tewkesbury, 20th July :- [7906183](https://www.fixmystreet.com/report/7906183)
+- Obstruction on public bridleway caused by Claydon Solar farm development, 20th July :- [7906182](https://www.fixmystreet.com/report/7906182)
+- Trees overhanging, 20th July :- [7906137](https://www.fixmystreet.com/report/7906137)
 - Double mattress dumped, 20th July :- [7905822](https://www.fixmystreet.com/report/7905822)
 - Supermarket trolley and e scooter chucked in river, 20th July :- [7905799](https://www.fixmystreet.com/report/7905799)
 - QUESTION : Will there be a second 'No Entry' sign at the new bust stop ?, 20th July :- [7905591](https://www.fixmystreet.com/report/7905591)